warmana/cloudant-docs-fork/source/includes/api/_metadata_indexing.md

 ### <a name="id-section2">Querying a couch_md index</a>
-A single end point queries the index with one optional query parameter to control the representation of the result.
+A single endpoint queries the index with one optional query parameter to control the representation of the result.
 Replace the account, database, design doc, and filter values with the names you use in your environment, as in the examples that follow.

 `curl -X GET https://<account>.cloudant.com/<database>/<_design_doc>/_schema/<filter>`